 United Way will serve as the backbone organization.
 Participants will be coached through the collective process with support around collaborative budgeting, shared accountability, measuring outcomes and capacity building.

-An informational meeting will take place on November 6 at United Way of Midland County’s office at 115 Jerome St.
+An informational meeting will take place at 3pm on November 6 at United Way of Midland County’s office at 115 Jerome St.

 The “Independence-based Service Delivery in Midland County” report is available on UWMC’s website at: http://unitedwaymidland.org/wp-content/uploads/2019/09/2019-Independence-based-Service-Delivery-in-Midland-County.pdf